Special Educational Needs and Disabilities

 At Bridge Junior School we strive to ensure we provide additional emotional and pastoral support for all pupils throughout their school time with us, to guarantee all children have high aspirations and feel confident about their future.

-The Pastoral Lead for the school, supports any child who have been identified as requiring extra provision.
-Furthermore, the Lead works alongside teachers to enable them to support all children to give them high quality teaching.
+We support any child who has been identified as requiring extra provision.
+Furthermore, the SENDCo and work together to enable them to support all children to give them high quality teaching.
 Regular monitoring of pupil’s well-being is evaluated across the school.

 Through the development of the school’s behaviour policy, inclusion policy and well-being policy Bridge Junior School provides a consistent, whole-school strategic and operational approach to improve learners’ attendance and to foster an atmosphere that is conducive for learning and promotes tolerance, resilience, fairness and equal opportunities for all, allowing all pupils to S.H.I.N.E.